Skip to the main content.

 Steps to Prevent Fuel Contamination

-Continuing our discussion about diesel fuel quality, the issue of diesel fuel contamination is a constant bug in the ear of fuel handling professionals.
+Continuing our discussion about diesel fuel quality, the issue of diesel fuel contamination is a constant bug in the ear of fuel handling professionals, especially with how today's fuels are so much more prone to microbial contamination.
 Fuel is an investment that needs to be protected.
 Contamination of the fuel causes its value to go down by reducing the ability of the fuel to provide the work it normally provides through combustion in an engine.

 Causes of Diesel Fuel Contamination

-More and more entities are mixing biodiesel into their regular diesel fuel supplies.
-And this increases the instances of harmful fuel contamination.
+We start by recognizing that more and more entities are mixing biodiesel into their regular diesel fuel supplies.
+This increases the instances of harmful fuel contamination.
 Biodiesel oxidizes and breaks down more easily in the presence of oxygen.
-The reactions with the oxygen forms peroxides that eventually form acids in the fuel, which lead to formation of gums and resins.
+The reactions with the oxygen form peroxide that eventually forms acids in the fuel, leading to gums and resins forming.
 Once you have gums and resins in the fuel, you get the problem of blocked fuel filters.

 Ways To Remedy Diesel Fuel Contamination